iainbullock/heatmiser_wifi_ha/README.md

 ## Overview
 A [Heatmiser](http://www.heatmiser.com/) WiFi Thermostat Home Assistant plugin.

-Original version supports:
+The original version supports:
 * Read current air temperature
 * Read/set temperature setting (i.e. wanted temperature)
 * Read/set on/off of the Thermostat

-Original version supported Heatmiser Thermostats are WiFi versions of DT, DT-E, PRT and PRT-E.
+The original version supports Heatmiser Thermostats are WiFi versions of DT, DT-E, PRT and PRT-E.

-This fork adds support for the PRT-HW WiFi thermostat, and extends the following functionality (for PRT-HW, maybe others):
+This fork adds support for the PRT-HW WiFi thermostat, and adds the following functionality (for PRT-HW, maybe others):
 * TBA
 * TBA